-Helmets: Helmets shall provide adequate protection from 1. impact, be resistant to penetration and electrical conductivity and shall not be susceptible to deformation due to heat absorption.
+- Helmets: Helmets shall provide adequate protection from 1. impact, be resistant to penetration and electrical conductivity and shall not be susceptible to deformation due to heat absorption.
 A moveable visor, resistant to abrasion, impact, and radiant heat shall offer a wide angle of vision.
 Adequate protection to the neck and chest may also form part of the helmet if not otherwise provided by the protective suit.
 The helmet shall not give the wearer a sense of isolation and shall permit both speech and the reception of audible signals or words of command.
-Ideally, the helmet shall be capable of use in conjunction respiratory protection equipment and of incorporating with radiotelephone receiver installations.
-Where helmets incorporate radiotelephone receivers, the helmet shall carry a distinctive number to identify the wearer, applied in a contrasting colour and reflective medium.;

-2. Protective Suits: proximity suits shall be provided.
+Ideally, the helmet shall be capable of use in conjunction equipment and respiratory protection of incorporating radiotelephone receiver installations.
+Where helmets incorporate radiotelephone receivers, the helmet shall carry a distinctive number to identify the wearer, applied in a contrasting colour and reflective medium.; - 2.
+Protective Suits: proximity suits shall be provided.
 They shall provide thermal insulation, be lightweight, comfortable, provide freedom of movement, easy to wear without assistance, resist radiant heat and occasional direct flame contact and be water resistant, have fastenings capable of being easily secured by the wearer, have waterproof seams and pockets with drainage holes in the lower corners and be capable of being cleaned without reducing it protective qualities.
-The back shall be lined with reflective materials;
+The back shall be lined with reflective materials; - 3.
+Boots: uppers shall be of tough, flexible, heat-resistant material and extend to the mid-calf or knee level.
+Soles shall be of a non-slip material which may include synthetic materials, resistant to heat, oil, aircraft fuels and acids.
+Toes caps and soles may be reinforced with steel.
+Rubber boots shall not be used;